cs50nestm/cs50labs/syntax/README.md

 ## What is Syntax?

 In linguistics, syntax is the set of rules for using words, phrases and punctuation to form sentences.
-If the word order of a sentence was incorrect, you might not understand what is being said to you.
+If the word order of a sentence is incorrect, you might not understand what is being said to you.
 For instance,

 ```
 Science is comprehensive to a computer CS50 introduction